troyfigiel/monorepo/README.md

 - Persisting /etc/ssh
 - Re-encrypting my secrets if I get a new computer

 Updates to my config should be done as root.
-I should persist /etc/nixos and place my nixfiles git repo on top of that location.
+I should persist /etc/nixos.

-This also makes things easier if I need to run nixos-generate-config.
+I should not do development in /etc/nixos directly, because it would require me to open my IDE with root privileges.
+What are some strategies?
+Symlink the configuration.nix to /etc/nixos?

 ## Decoupling my configuration from my machine